Season two taste

 the ingredients for the potato and shallot soup with crispy prosciutto

 • Potatoes - Peeled and cut into roughly one-inch chunks.
-We used red creamer potatoes for this recipe, but there are many different varieties you can use, see the FAQ below.
+We used red potatoes for this recipe, but there are many different varieties you can use including yellow gold potatoes, see the FAQ below.

 • Green Onions - An optional garnish, but these thinly sliced rings bring a fresh and green texture as well as flavor to the soup.

-• Cream - We love the richness and sweetness of some whipping cream.
+• Heavy Cream - We love the richness and creamy texture of some whipping cream.

-• Prosciutto - The combination of salt cured ham and potato is a classic.
-(Garnish)
+• Prosciutto di Parma - The combination of salt cured ham and potato is a classic.

 • Parmigiano Reggiano - Finely grated cheese for garnish and flavor.